NSA is the National Security Agency, a United States governmental agency.

 Local and international, personal and political, private and professional worlds converge most blatantly online.
 As we move into an increasingly networked world, digital technology gives us unprecedented opportunities for connection, but it also gives us unprecedented opportunities to be surveyed.
 Our rights are still dependent on the physical boundaries that are increasingly blurred by new technology, and, as billions are coming online for the first time, it will become harder to ignore such scrutiny placed on our digital activities and social circles.
 In the current digital landscape, where everything is considered fair game for exploitation, there are always strings attached.

-This project was made possible by support from Northern Lights.mn, The Jerome Foundation, The Soap Factory, and the voters of Minnesota, thanks to a legislative appropriation from the Arts and Cultural Heritage Fund.
+This project was made possible by support from Northern Lights.mn, The Jerome Foundation, and The Soap Factory.
 Additional support was provided by Peter Happel Christian, Nathan Renquist, and Matthew McWilliams.
 Additional photography by Rik Sferra.